Some hearing aid optional features improve your ability to hear in specific situations:

 - Direct audio input.
-This feature allows you to plug in to audio from a television, a computer, a music device and so on.
+This feature allows you to plug in to audio from a television, a computer or a music device with a cord.

 - Variable programming.
 Some hearing aids can store several preprogrammed settings for various listening needs and environments.